 If you have super-fine curly hair and want to try this to minimize the poof, try just doing one rope twist.

-Good luck, curly girls!Tags: blow dry, blow out, blowdryer, blowout, curly hair, extending a blow out, hair, hair style, how to, kristin ess, kristin ess hair, last, longer, longer lasting blowdry, natural, naturally curly, preserving a blow out, style, the beauty department, thebeautydepartment.com, tutorial
+Good luck, curly girls!Tags: blow dry, blow out, blowdryer, blowout, curly hair, easy tutorial, extending a blow out, hair, hair style, how to, kristin ess, kristin ess hair, last, longer, longer lasting blowdry, natural, naturally curly, preserving a blow out, style, the beauty department, thebeautydepartment.com, tutorial